Events at the Lower Granville Hall in Port Royal

 Costumes and/or hats are encouraged!
 This is a tea party you won’t soon forget.

 All ages event.
+More details to come.

-Community Coffee, 1st Friday
+Community Coffee, Every Friday starting January 3rd, 2025

 September – May